IamfromSpace/arrd/README.md

 ###Running Tests
 Tests are run using [Google Test](https://github.com/google/googletest).
 This library needs to be downloaded and built, and then added to your default include/lib locations.
 Please check their readme for details.

+You will also need to have [valgrind](http://valgrind.org/) installed, which checks for memory leaks on every test run.
+If you're on Debian/Ubuntu this can be done via `sudo apt-get install valgrind`.

 Once that is complete, you can run `make test` from this root directory to run all tests.

 ###Running Tests Automatically